 we know not if they smile or weep beneath their tan.”

 Beljarica Backwaters (some August birding here) is a spacious floodplain of the left bank of the Danube, less than 10 km / 6 mi north of Belgrade, and is an exciting place to bird.
 Since August 23rd 2022 it has been considered a part of the newly protected Foreland of the Left Bank of the Danube Reserve.

 It took 12 years to reach this point.
-The initiative to protect this area was launched in 2010.
+The initiative to protect this area was launched in 2010 by the local NGO League for Ornithological Action (LOA).
 Belgrade City Environmental Secretariat accepted the initiative and the Institute for the Protection of Nature of Serbia produced the study and the official proposal for the protection of 18.6 sq km / 7.2 sq mi of the Danube Backwaters in 2014.

 In March 2020, the Ministry of Construction and Traffic stated: “No, we gave up on the Beljarica locality, the harbour will be built somewhere farther upstream.”
 And in August 2022, Beljarica and the wider Danube Backwaters finally became officially protected.

 Am I joyful?
 Actually, no. I waited far too long and wasted way too much nervous energy.
 The procedure could have been over in 5 years, if it weren’t for the Chinese harbour plans.
 If the reserve was protected on time, it would have been a huge boost for me, at the height of a mid-life crisis, when I was ticking all the boxes: achieved this, failed that.